 The Present …

-The was the full-time pastor here from 1986, retiring from Bethany and from active pastoring on December 31, 2014.
+The Reverend Daniel Meiners was the full-time pastor here from 1986, retiring from Bethany and from active pastoring on December 31, 2014.
 Including Pastor Meiners, the church has been served by 24 full-time pastors and five interim pastors.
 From January-October 2015, we were blessed by the pulpit being filled by many excellent and godly men who preached God’s Word and continued our tradition of Bible-based preaching and teaching, for which the church family is deeply grateful.
 After conducting an intensive search, the Pastoral Search Committee recommended and the congregation approved the hiring of Reverend George A. Kohl as our Intentional Interim Pastor to lead the church through the process necessary to call a new, full-time pastor who meets the needs of the church and who can lead us into a new period of renewal and growth.
-We were blessed by his ministry and stewardship from the October 18, 2015 to April 16, 2016, when he accepted a new intentional interim ministry assignment at another church.
-Interim Pastor David K. Astolfi joined us in May 2017 while the pastoral search committee actively seeks a full-time, permanent pastor to lead Bethany Baptist forward into its future as a godly influence in the greater Gardner community.
+We were blessed by his ministry and stewardship from the October 18, 2015 to April 16, 2017, when he accepted a new intentional interim ministry assignment at another church.
+Interim Pastor David K. Astolfi joined us in May 2017, while the pastoral search committee actively sought a full-time, permanent pastor to lead Bethany Baptist forward into its future as a godly influence in the greater Gardner community.
 That search was finally realized in 2018, when we called Pastor Ruben A. Cabrera, Sr. and his wife, Debbie, to join Bethany as the senior pastor on July 9, 2018.
 Read more here about Pastor Cabrera.

 Presently we hold Sunday Worship Services at 10:45 a.m., with Bible studies for all ages from 9:30-10:30 a.m.
 Jeremy and Jessica Walters are the Sunday School Co-Superintendents, overseeing the teachers who provide preschool and children’s church through adult Bible study curricula.
 Read more about the Sunday School here.